Why Use Undercuts When Designing For Plastic Injection Molding?

 A thorough DFM can be provided by your manufacturer to identify problematic areas within the undercut features.
 Therefore, it’s best to design it as you intend it and to keep the functionality of your design.

-Undercuts for medical plastic parts
+Medical plastic parts

 Undercuts are commonly used in medical parts.
 At left, is a medical part with some key features.
 The internal threads on this part uses a side action to unscrew from the part after the injection process to create these threads.
 Be sure to continue threads throughout the entire interior of the part so the interior hand load will not be die-locked and can be easily removed.
 Internal threads must be captured by a hand load that is removed manually from the part after molding.